Émile Bouchard: Leader and mentor

 In 1948, Bouchard became the first Quebec-born captain of the Canadiens, a position he retained for eight years until his retirement.
 At the time of his retirement no player had served more years as captain of the Canadiens than Bouchard.
 Hall of Famer Jean Béliveau, a teammate of Bouchard for Beliveau's early years with the Canadiens, said Bouchard was the model for his time as captain in the 1960s.
 Bouchard was a well-respected leader and played a role in supporting and mentoring the younger players.
 Never afraid to speak up to management, in 1950 on Bouchard's recommendation to Selke to "give the kid a shot", Bernie Geoffrion was given a tryout and eventually joined the Canadiens.
-Geoffrion won the Calder for rookie of the year and would be near the top of league scoring for years to come.
+Geoffrion won the Calder for rookie of the year and would be near the top of the league scoring for years to come.
 Bouchard commenting on the fact that he was nominated for captain by his teammates: "I don't agree with management nominating you.
 I can respond to players, not be a yes-man for the proprietor."
 He missed a large part of the 1948–49 season after a severe knee injury which threatened his career.
-Despite medical opinion that he might not be able to continue to play he trained hard and was able to strengthen the knee enough to return to the Canadiens.
+Despite the medical opinion that he might not be able to continue to play he trained hard and was able to strengthen the knee enough to return to the Canadiens.

 In 1951, Bouchard was involved in a legal first when he was a defendant in a lawsuit brought by a New York Rangers fan.
 The fan claimed Bouchard had struck him with his stick when he was waving to a friend watching the game on TV.
-Bouchard said the fan had actually raised his fist towards a fellow Canadiens player who was being taken off the ice with an injury and his stick hit the fan accidentally as he tried to ward off the blow.
-In what may have been the first time in legal history, evidence was taken during a trial from someone witnessing an event on a television as the fan's friend testified he had seen Bouchard strike the blow.
+Bouchard said the fan had raised his fist towards a fellow Canadiens player who was being taken off the ice with an injury and his stick hit the fan accidentally as he tried to ward off the blow.
+In what may have been the first time in legal history, evidence was taken during a trial from someone witnessing an event on television as the fan's friend testified he had seen Bouchard strike the blow.
 Bouchard won the case when Otis Guernsey, president of Abercrombie and Fitch, who was at the game, testified he heard "vile language" and saw the fan raise his fist and not wave.